 EL(T) Cloud solutions (Portable, Fivetran, Stitch Data, etc.) are primarily used to organize piping.
 This is their main role.
-It is now Data Warehouse Cloud solutions and third-party tools that support the transformation phases.
+It is now Cloud Data Warehouse solutions and third-party tools that support the transformation phases.

-A DWH Cloud solution helps transform data tables with a few lines of SQL.
+A Cloud DWH solution helps transform data tables with a few lines of SQL.

 We’ll have to talk about this evolution again: Most Data Preparation and Data Transformation operations can now be performed in the Cloud Data Warehouse itself, using SQL.

 Data Engineers (in Java, Python, and other Scala) are increasingly leaving Data transformations to Data Analysts and business teams using SQL.
 This also raises a real question: What role for the Data Engineer tomorrow?
-Its role in the organization and maintenance of modern stack data is not assured.
+Its role in the organization and maintenance of modern data stack is not assured.

-The modern data stack breaks down barriers between data and marketing; it is the sine qua non of an efficient Data-Marketing, the condition for becoming truly “data-driven.”
+The modern data stack breaks down barriers between data and marketing; it is the sine qua non of efficient Data-Marketing, the condition for becoming truly “data-driven.”

-In a modern data stack, data preparation and transformation take place:
+In a modern data stack, data preparation, and transformation take place:

-Or the most frequent case, by the DWH reinforced by third-party tools.
+Or the most frequent case, by the DWH, reinforced by third-party tools.

 Data preparation or transformation is the art of making data usable.
 This phase consists of answering a simple question: How to transform raw data into a data set that the business can use?

 Data transformation is a multifaceted process involving different processing types: